phongvcao/vim-stardict/README.md

 	alias whatvim="vstardict"
 ```

+You can change **whatis** and **whatvim** above to whatever aliases you like.
+Also, you can change the path to source the **stardict.sh** file above, if your
+Vim plugin directory is different.

-For the above configuration, you can issue these commands to find meaning of
+With the above configuration, you can issue these commands to find meaning of
 words:

 	whatis first_word second_word "third word" 'fourth word'